MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ~~~
 {: .language-bash}

-You will see a message which says "undefined name np"
+You will see a message which says "undefined name np".

-In order to make these functions work again, we need to add the import statement
+In order to make these functions work again, we need to add the following import statement.
 ```
 import numpy as np
 ```